Make-School-Courses/MOB-2.2-Game-Development/Lessons/02-Actions/Lesson2.md

 __*Option 2:*__ Create a `removeFromParent()` action &mdash;

+This creates and returns an `SKAction` object that removes the node from its parent:

 ```Swift
 class func removeFromParent() -> SKAction
 ```

-This creates and returns an `SKAction` object that removes the node from its parent.
 When the action executes, the node is immediately removed from its parent.

 This action is not reversible; the reverse of this action is the same action.